vykt/scancry/README.md

   - Omit or exclusively scan given areas and objects.
   - Only scan areas with given access permissions (e.g.: `rw-`)
 - A **pointer scanner** is implemented as a scan type, with support for extensive configuration for all scenarios.
+- C bindings are provided; you can use *ScanCry* with your favourite language.

 <br>